-In Summary, I Believe All Requirements Which Need to Be Satisfied for An EMP Attack to Be Plausible Have Been Met
+Thus I Believe All Requirements Which Need to Be Satisfied for An EMP Attack to Be Deemed A Credible Threat Have Been Met

-- I believe, based on the information currently available, that all the requirements for plausible use of EMP weapons against the United States, either now or at some time in the future, have been met. - I therefore repeat my earlier recommendation: harden critical networks, optronics, and enterprise essential systems now. - An EMP strike may not happen today or tomorrow, but I'd be extremely surprised if we don't see an EMP attack within a decade.
+- I believe, based on the information that's currently publicly available, that all the requirements needed to render potential use of EMP weapons against the United States as a plausible threat have been met. - An EMP strike may not happen today or tomorrow or even next year, but I'd be extremely surprised if we don't see an EMP attack sometime within the next decade. - Let me also make sure I explain why YOU should care about this risk, even if all it does is "just" kill some computers, computer networks, and power grids.